Cost of Living in Los Angeles, CA [2025]

 Where Is the Cost of Living Highest in Los Angeles?

-Calabasas is among the most expensive and best Los Angeles neighborhoods in the metro area.
-If you live in this premier area, you’ll spend a media of $3,030 for a one-bedroom apartment.
+Although it was once neck and neck with Beverly Hills, Calabasas is the most expensive and best Los Angeles neighborhoods in the metro area.
+If you live in this premier area, you’ll spend the following on these cost categories:

 Where Is the Cost of Living Lowest in Los Angeles?